awilsoncs/Untitled-Roguelike-Framework/README.md

 URF is separated into a back end and a front end.

 ### Plugins
-Here you will find a collection of plugins for modifying framework behavior.
+Here you will find a collection of ScriptableObject plugins that you may use out-of-the-box for modifying framework behavior.
+The implementation for a plugin is defined elsewhere in the codebase.
+You may click through the inspector reference to find it.

 ### Scripts / Backend
 The backend defines gameplay rules handling for the framework.
 The core of it is defined in `Assets\Scripts\Backend\GameState\GameState.cs`.